 Specializing in custom strategies and programs for individuals, communities, business, government, and organizations, since 1992, Marsha oversees a diverse and accomplished pool of consultants in order to provide a wide variety of services and training directed toward the efficiency and vitality of any organization.
-Her active involvement as an officer and boarder member of non-profit organizations promoting health and wellness have both inspired and informed her personal and professional life journey.
-As a bridge-builder linking together people, concepts, and disciplines to improve quality of life, Marsha continues to dedicate herself to the enhancement of graciousness in our collective human experience.
+Her active involvement as an officer and board member of non-profit organizations promoting health and wellness have both inspired and informed her personal and professional life journey.
+As a bridge-builder linking together people, concepts and disciplines to improve quality of life, Marsha continues to dedicate herself to the enhancement of graciousness in our collective human experience.

 Lora Barrett, MA

 Facilitator, mediator, conflict coach, and trainer; interweaves principles of alternative dispute resolution and restorative justice practices as a construct for healing.

 Lora holds a master’s degree in Negotiation and Conflict Management, and has led mediation programs at University of California Davis, Sacramento Superior Court - Civil Harassment Division, Siskiyou County Family and Dependency Courts, and Yolo Conflict Resolution Center.
 She has created and delivered multiple trainings for a variety of organizations and is inspired by those who go on to use new techniques and innovative methods to address conflict.